tempcke/httputil/README.md

 [![reportcard-img]][reportcard-url]

 # Client
+Think of `httputil.Client` as a base or abstract client to be wrapped inside your real clients in place of `http.Client`.
+For an example see example/client.go which can also work as a boilerplate to start your own client.

 ## Why?
 I found myself copying large portions from previously implemented clients into new clients often, and so I figured it was time to make a package which would contain those basic features that could be used inside those future clients I will write rather than copying the code over and over again.